graph4ai/graph4nlp/docs/source/guide/graphdata/construct.rst

 Constructing GraphData
 ===========

-This section illustrates the ways to construct GraphData instances.
+This section illustrates how to construct GraphData instances.

 Constructing from scratch
 ---------